jaeboston/DataStructure/P2_BasicAlgorithm/Explanation_P7.md

 The find method takes route_list as an input parameter.
 It finds the route elements in the route_list and returns the hander for the last route element in the route_list.
 If any of the route elements in route_list is not found, then None is returned.

 Last we implement the actual Router class.
 It will initialize itself with a RouteTrie for holding routes and associated handlers.
 It should also support adding a handler by the path and looking up a handler by the path.
 All of these operations will be delegated to the RouteTrie (insert, and find).
 The Router class has a method called, split_path which takes a path and creates a list of route elements.
 When calling the RouteTrie's insert and find methods, the split_path method will be called first to make route_list input arguments for those two methods.

+The time complexity by functions:
+* the find() function in the RouteTrie class would be O(n) where n is the number of routes.The looup in dictionary would be O(1) but to check the existance of key would be O(n) where m is the number of nodes in the root children

+* the insert() function in the Trie class would be O(n) where n is the number of routes

+The space complexity of the Trie would be O(n*m) n is the number of nodes and m is number of items in its nodes' children dictionary.